 All of the delight that you feel in that woman that has given herself and loved you, the delight of it is shown in a physical expression on the marital bed.
 When a woman has such appreciation for that man who goes out in that pit and works and struggles, the follow-through is in the marital bed.
 And when that isn’t there, there is a problem.

 The above script was just a portion of the advice that Pastor Tommy Nelson gave.
 It comes from a 2-part radio broadcast offered through the ministry of Family Life Today.
 It is titled, Five Guidelines for a Successful Marriage.
 “Part 1, titled Essentials, and the second day was titled, Unity.
-You will get SO much more out of what Pastor Nelson talked about if you visit the Family Life Today web site (through the link provided) and listen to and/or read the transcript of the entire broadcast.
+You will get SO much more out of what Pastor Nelson talked about if you visit the Family Life Today web site (through the links provided) and listen to and/or read the transcript of the entire broadcast.
 We hope you will.

 — ALSO —